karare1/white-lines/README.md

     </p>

 - __Offer section__
   - The offer section is an important part of the site.
-It shows what White Lines provide to tennis buffs and what makes them better than their competitors.It is a selling part of the website and its goal is to convince prospective clients to register for courses by presenting the academy as a professional venue that has much to offer.
+It shows what White Lines provide to tennis buffs and what makes them better than their competitors.
+It is a selling part of the website and its goal is to convince prospective clients to register for courses by presenting the academy as a professional venue that has much to offer.
   <br><br>
     <p align="center">
       <img src="media/offer-section.png">